As pandemic winter looms, leaders in Europe and Canada issue stark warnings

 As in Europe, officials so far have opted for smaller and more targeted localized restrictions, keen to avoid another widespread shutdown.

 Prime Minister Justin Trudeau stressed that people needed to change their behavior to avert a winter lockdown — and save the holiday season.
 Thanksgiving — Oct.
-12 in Canada — is likely a wash, he said in a nationally televised address on Wednesday.
+12 in Canada — is probably a wash, he said in a nationally televised address Wednesday.
 But depending on how Canadians respond now, they might “have a shot” at Christmas.

 “The second wave isn’t just starting,” he said.
 “It’s already underway.”